Are you wondering what steps you need to take to become an SEO expert?

 - Greater time investment.
 To create a great authority website, you need to have expertise in the niche you’re targeting.
-Producing surface level content won’t help you build an authority site.
-You must invest your time into becoming an expert or at least top 25% in your industry.
+Producing surface-level content won’t help you build an authority site.
+You must invest your time into becoming an expert or at least the top 25% in your industry.
 Then, you can create an exceptional authority site.

 Option #5: Flip Websites